Introduction to Microsoft Excel Power Query, Data Model, Power Pivot and DAX

 Business intelligence (BI) is a collection of tools and processes that are used to gather data and turn it into meaningful information that people can use to make better decisions.

-You’ll hands-on with Power Query; a tool that extract, cleanse, transform, and load data from flat files, folders, databases and more.
+You’ll get to have hands-on experience with Power Query; a tool that extract, cleanse, transform, and load data from flat files, folders, databases and more.
 You’ll practice shaping, blending and exploring the project files, and create completely automated loading procedures with only a few clicks.

 Next, you’ll explore the Data Modeling and cover the fundamentals of database design and normalization (including table relationships, hierarchies and more).
 You’ll take a tour through Excel’s data model interface, and then create your own relational database to analyze throughout the course.